-PPC Research – You can view all the information for inorganic or paid search results such as Keyword, Competitors, Ad Examples, and Ad Research.
+PPC Research – You can view all the information for inorganic or paid search results such as Keywords, Competitors, Ad Examples, and Ad Research.

 Content Marketing – Get all the search questions queries related to the keyword.
 The questions generated will be based on the searches by your target audience on Google.

-SERP Analysis – The report will show you the top 100 Google results in organic as well as paid search for your entered keyword.
+SERP Analysis – The report will show you the top 100 Google results in organic and paid search for your entered keyword.